leonicoletti/leonicoletti.github.io/_posts/2021-02-20-probabilistic-machine-learning.md

 tags: [machine-learning, stochastic-variational-inference, bayesian, statistical-learning, pyro]

-title: The statistical foundations of machine learning
+title: Generative machine learning from a probabilistic perspective
 description: How probabilistic inference underpins empirical machine learning, and how many rules of thumb relate to structured probabilistic models using the Bayesian framework.
 ---

 ## Introduction

-This article concerns my take on how the tools of probability can help us give a quantified meaning to the philosophical notion of *causality*.
-Modern probabilistic frameworks provide useful tools to uncover and quantify the different causes lying behind observations.
+This article is my take on how the tools of probability can help us give a quantified meaning to the philosophical notion of *causality*.
+Modern probabilistic programming offers useful tools to uncover and quantify the different causes lying behind observations.
 We propose a short introduction to the field of *probabilistic inference* and how it underpins empirical results in different fields of pratical machine learning.

 ## Formalism

 We consider that our data are realizations of a random variable $x$, which is explained, at least partially, by a set of latent variables $z$.
-These latent variables act as *causes* for our observations but since they cannot be observed, they must be *infered* from the data.
+These latent variables act as *causes* for our observations but since, most of the time they cannot be observed, they must be *infered* from the data.
 This problem of probabilitic inference requires to encode our knowledge in a model $p$, which reflects the structure of causality.

-For example, suppose we want to measure weight $w$ of an object but are only provided with a unreliable scale, which gives slightly different results for each measure.
+For example, suppose we want to measure weight $w$ of an object but are only provided with an unreliable scale, which gives slightly different results for each measure.
 We are facing two different kinds of uncertainty: the one associated with the unknown weight and the one associated with the scale itself.
 Provided a first *guess* $g$, we can define the following probabilistic model.

 $$
 \left\{